 The relationship between stop and go is one of opposites.
 Therefore, for the second half of the analogy, you need to find the opposite of top.

-Verbal Analysis A slightly more difficult verbal reasoning test is verbal analysis.
+A slightly more difficult verbal reasoning test is verbal analysis.
 Verbal analysis questions are considered slightly more difficult than most verbal reasoning questions.
 Verbal analysis tests are also considered more difficult as they include several additional question types.
 Learn more about them in our verbal analysis guide.

-How to Pass Verbal Reasoning Test The best way to ensure success on verbal reasoning tests is by getting the right practice under your belt.
+The best way to ensure success on verbal reasoning tests is by getting the right practice under your belt.
 Knowing the format of the test, being able to read and analyse quickly, and not getting stuck on tricky questions are just a few of the many ways practising can help improve your performance.
 At JobTestPrep, we have created expertly designed tests to help you prepare, whether it's for a specific test provider or for verbal reasoning tests in general.